Our Pages

 What is it?

-The leaves of Wood Betony, a long lived herb that grows widely in temperate woods and thickets.
+In herbal medicine we use the leaves of Wood Betony, a long lived herb that grows widely in temperate woods and thickets.
 Betony medicine has an intriguing taste, not especially strong or bitter but rather warm, lingering and multi-faceted.
+The name Betony comes from the primitive Celtic where Bew meant head and ton meant good; (it being good for complaints in the head).

 How has it been used?

-Not just singular in its effects either, there is another Spanish saying that goes ‘he has as many virtues as Betony’, this was understood to be a herb with widespread benefits.
-Betony was highly rated and frequently used for such diverse complaints as low spirits, poor liver function, urinary tract problems, headaches, circulation weakness, joint pains, and the list goes on…
+Not just singular in its effects either, there is another Spanish saying that goes ‘he has as many virtues as Betony’; this was understood to be a herb with widespread benefits.
+Betony was highly rated and frequently used for such diverse complaints as low spirits, poor liver function, urinary tract problems, headaches, circulation weakness, joint pains, and the list goes on… Antonius Musa, chief physician to the Emperor Augustus of Ancient Rome wrote a long treatise on Wood Betony showing it was a cure for no less than forty-seven diseases! (and as Culpeper says about this in his own writing on Betony 'it was not the practice of Caesar to keep fools about him.')

 Wood Betony was much used by both Native Americans and Europeans and was highly prized for it’s medicinal and aphrodisiac qualities.
 Some of the active constituents in the plant are thought to be betaine, betulinic-acid, caffeic-acid, chlorogenic-acid, harpagide, and rosmarinic-acid.